BF-FrontEnd-class/agile-development-group3-hyf-rebuild/planning/backlog.md

   - There's a logo with correct image with the main name of the page.\_

 #### Navigation bar
-- [ ] As an user I can navigate through those elements : THE PROGRAM,VOLUNTEER,DIGITALENTS,ABOUT And SUPPORT US

 - There's a navigation bar with the links
 - [ ] As an user I can navigate through those elements : THE PROGRAM, VOLUNTEER, DIGITALENTS, ABOUT And SUPPORT US
-  - _There's a navigation bar with the li

 #### Title